kugelblitzz/simple-mail-listener/README.md

 # simple-mail-listener
-This is simple mail listener written in python, need to redo this using threading
+This is simple mail listener written in python, to retrieve latest emails within a specific interval